Wal-Mart sues Visa for $5 billion over card swipe fees

 In December, a federal judge in Brooklyn, N.Y., approved a $5.7 billion class action settlement between merchants and Visa and MasterCard despite the objections of thousands of retailers that complained it was inadequate.

-Wal-Mart, Amazon.com Inc (AMZN.O), and Target Corp (TGT.N) were among those opting out of the monetary components of the settlement to have the freedom to seek damages on their own.
+Wal-Mart, Amazon.com Inc, and Target Corp were among those opting out of the monetary components of the settlement to have the freedom to seek damages on their own.

 Those businesses complained about a broad litigation release in the settlement.
 The release forces all merchants who accepted Visa or MasterCard, and those who will in the future, to give up their right to sue the credit card companies over rules at issue in the case or similar ones they may make in the future.